joao-fatela/sequential-sound-reproduction/READ_ME.md

 	- Any signals or subdirectories can be selected by choosing the correct signal index in the menu.
 	- Multiple audios can be played in sequence by writing multiple indices separated by empty spaces.

+**warning**: the audio file and device loop have a fixed hierarchy.
+Each audio loops through all devices in the sequence before the next audio is played.
+The audio duration and wait times is fixed, set in the configuration file.
+See below.

+	 for each audio_file {
+			for each output_device{
+				play_audio( audio_file , output_device)
+				# with constant audio duration and wait times
+			}
+	 }

 ### .\lib\ config.ini
 Configuration file.
 Stores relevant information for the correct operation of the audio reproduction routine.
 - `[paths]`